What is Middleware?

 Have you been hearing industry insiders use the term “Middleware”?
-What is it in plain English really?
+What is Middleware, in plain English, really?

 Middleware is something that’s referred to by software developers as “software glue.”
-Technically, Middleware is a kind of computer connectivity software whose purpose is to support software applications in ways that go above and beyond the operating system itself.
+Technically, Middleware is a kind of computer connectivity software that supports software applications in ways that go above and beyond the operating system itself.

 Designed to support a number of application architectures, its overall function is to eliminate the difficulty of integration.
 Simply put, Middleware programs act as messaging services, making it possible for data management and communication in distributed applications.

-To put it simply, Middleware functions much the same as plumbing does.
+Simply put, it functions much the same as plumbing does.
 It provides the “fixtures,” “pipes” and “joints” to enable what’s important to pass through.

 Examples of Middleware include procedural middleware, message oriented middleware (MOM), enterprise service bus (ESB), data integration, and object request brokers (ORBs), among many others.